PelionIoT/meta-mbl/docs/warp7-image-signing.md

 - All the certificates are in X509 format.

-# Step 3: Generate the Fuse and Table Binaries
+# Step 3: Generate the fuse and table binaries

 To programme the warp7 OTP fuses, use the CST srktool to generate 2 files: